-Champions are supporters with knowledge/ experience about a local topic, a group activity, or the community at large and who want to lead the development of a Friendly Community.
-Parish councillors, Church or community group leaders or well-known activists are ideal candidates, but it is not a formal role and anyone anyone with interest and commitment can be a champion.
+Champions are residents with knowledge/ experience about a local topic, a group activity, or the community at large.
+Champions may have a leading role in existing activities and tend to be individuals with a passion for their community.
+Parish councillors, church or community group leaders or well-known activists are ideal candidates, but it is not a formal role and anyone with an interest in their community can be a champion.